osscameroon/blog/data/blog/intro-to-entity-framework-core-in-net-6.md

 }
 ```

-Then, in the same folder we create the corresponding implementations of each service like follows
+Then, in the same folder we create the corresponding implementations of each service like follows:

 ### InputManager